FAQs

 A: Yes.
 Changing your air filter at least once every six months will not only help you save on your monthly bills but also will help extend the life of your system.
 Changing your filter every three months is even better.

 All of the air in your home circulates and recirculates through the same filter attached to your indoor unit.
 Designed to remove dust particles to keep the air you breathe clean, filters become clogged, causing your system to work less efficiently and costing you more to operate it.
 If left unchanged long enough, your system could fail completely.
-Visit any Scott Heating, Cooling & Plumbing store location or shop online for air filters to keep stocked up.
+Visit any Scott Heating & Cooling store location or shop online for air filters to keep stocked up.

 Q: Would installing a programmable thermostat really save me money?